Babou38/DCA_Intelligent/README.md

 Smart **Dollar Cost Averaging** bot for crypto — weekly buys dynamically adjusted by a combined **RSI + Fear & Greed Index** signal.
 Core-Satellite strategy on 6 Binance pairs, with full French tax logging (PMP, form 2086).

-> ⚠️ Educational project.
+⚠️ Educational project.
 Not financial advice.
+This software is provided "as is", without warranty of any kind.
+The author is not responsible for any financial loss resulting from its use.
+Cryptocurrency trading involves substantial risk — do your own research.

 ## 🛠️ Tech Stack